odoo/documentation/legal/terms/enterprise.rst

 Upgrade Service for third-party extensions
 ++++++++++++++++++++++++++++++++++++++++++

-For the duration of this Agreement, the Customer may request optional upgrade services in addition to the regular Upgrade Services, for third-party extension modules of the Software.
+For the duration of this Agreement, the Customer may request optional upgrade services for third-party extension modules of the Software, in addition to the regular Upgrade Services.
 This optional service is subject to additional fees (as described in charges_) and includes the technical adaptation of third-party modules installed in the Customer's database and their corresponding data in order to be compatible with the Target Version.
 The Customer will receive an